RunOpenCode/query-resources-loader-bundle/docs/introduction.md

 also against good coding practice.
-- Using RAD tools with some kind of SQL builder which have syntax checker, autocomplete and testing and executing playground is impossible to use while building an query statement.
+- Using RAD tools with some kind of SQL builder which have syntax checker, autocomplete and testing and executing playground is impossible to use while building a query statement.
 - Mixing of query statements with application code seams wrong, almost like mixing HTML and PHP together.
-- You can not just send your code to DB expert to help you optimise/write some complex query if he is not familiar with PHP and Symfony, he will not be able to work on query without your assistance.
+- You cannot just send your code to DB expert to help you optimise/write some complex query if he is not familiar with PHP and Symfony, he will not be able to work on a query without your assistance.

 Naturally, query code should residue in separated files and included in project with some kind of inclusion statement or service call.